Project-OSRM/osrm-backend/docs/nodejs/api.md

         location with given index as source.
 Default is to use all.
     -   `options.destinations` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)?** An array of `index` elements (`0 <= integer <
         #coordinates`) to use location with given index as destination.
 Default is to use all.
+    -   `options.annotations` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)?** An array of the table types to return.
+Values can be `duration` or `distance` or both.
+Default is to return only duration table.
     -   `options.approaches` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)?** Keep waypoints on curb side.
 Can be `null` (unrestricted, default) or `curb`.
 -   `callback` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)**